transformgovsg/landing-zone/src/content/blog/20241125-your-guide-to-sense.md

 (We have adopted [AdminJS](https://adminjs.co/), an open source admin panel package for apps written in Node.js.
 If you're interested in harnessing the full potential of this module, click on the link for more in-depth tutorials by the wonderful AdminJS team.)

 ## User Access Panel Login
-(_when your organisation installs Sense, you should be given a URL e.g. https://admin.sense.moh.gov.sg, which allows you to login to the Sense user access panel - check in with your respective agency IT divisions for the URL and specific login instructions, they should have defined a single Super User for your organisation who can then help to set up other Super Users and configure user controls_)
+(_when your organisation installs Sense, you should be given a URL e.g. https://admin.sense.moh.gov.sg, which allows you to login to the Sense user access panel - check in with your respective Agency IT divisions for the URL and specific login instructions, they should have defined a single Super User for your organisation who can then help to set up other Super Users and configure user controls_)

 As with the other components of Sense, when you access the user access panel URL, you will likely be asked for login credentials.

 ### Illustration: WOG AAD login for Singapore public service agencies

-For Singapore public service agencies, one possibility your agency may set up is for you to use your WOG AAD account for login.
+For Singapore public service agencies, one possibility your Agency may set up is for you to use your WOG AAD account for login.
 If so, login is as simple as a single click on the corporate login button (_click on image below to view .mov file_):

 [![User Access Panel Login](https://rogueteacher.me/images/transformgovsg/sense-user-access-panel-login.png)](https://rogueteacher.me/images/transformgovsg/sense-user-access-panel-login.mov)